terrapower/armi/doc/user/inputs.rst

 Two Dimensional Table
 =====================
-The "two dimensional table" field defines a two-dimensional table, that needs to be supplied a specially formatted data set.
+The ``two dimensional table`` field defines a two-dimensional table, that needs to be supplied a specially formatted data set.
 See the "stress to rupture" property in the above example file.
 This can again use the tagged data system to share data with other fields, see ``"&tagged_data"`` in the above example file.

 The form of the inner lists varies depending on whether the list corresponds to the first row or one of the subsequent rows.
 The first row will always have its first entry be a ``None`` value.
 The second value will be a list containing all